On the Ground: Background

 An accompanying music video for the song was directed by Han Sa-min and uploaded to Blackpink's official YouTube channel in conjunction with the release of the single album.
 After twelve hours, the music video reached 23 million views, making it the fastest music video by a soloist to reach 20 million views in the history of K-pop at the time.
 When the video premiered at 12:00AM EST, it garnered over 1.2 million peak concurrent viewers.
 With 41.6 million views within 24 hours, "On the Ground" gained the title at the time of the most-viewed Korean music video by a soloist in 24 hours on YouTube, breaking the almost eight-year record held by Psy with his song "Gentleman".
 The music video became the fastest to hit 100 million views for a female solo artist, doing so in seven days after release.
 The music video surpassed 200 million views on 13 July 2021.
-The behind the scenes video was uploaded a day after the release of the music video on 13 March 2021.
-A dance practice video was uploaded on 23 March.
+The behind the scenes video was uploaded a day after the release of the music video on March 13, 2021.
+A dance practice video was uploaded on March 23.
 In it, the singer is accompanied by background dancers who are all dressed in the same all-black outfit.
 Its dance was choreographed by Kiel Tutin and Kyle Hanagami.

 Synopsis

 The video begins with a comet falling from the sky.
 Then Rosé is shown sitting in a bedroom, when a chandelier falls from the ceiling.
 The next scene features Rosé leaving a theatre dressed in a black bodysuit with a long, feathery train, large black puffer sleeves and knee-high boots.
 The singer is then shown running in a feathery bodysuit and a ruffled mini skirt, while electric fuses go on in the background.
-Next, the singer is seen wearing a ruched lavender ballgown and cream-colored fur jacket while sitting in the back of a car and looking dreamily out the car window.
+Next, the singer is seen wearing a ruched lavender ballgown and cream-coloured fur jacket while sitting in the back of a car and looking dreamily out the car window.
 Later in the video the singer is shown all in black accompanied by six Rosé clones wearing white dresses.
 They stand on a stone staircase with a sign that reads "Roses are Dead, Love is Fake."
 Then the music video shows Rosé in her childhood home, admiring her pre-fame self Roseanne in a softy cropped cardigan, denim cut-off shorts, and a t-shirt, playing piano.
 As the song closes, the singer is wearing a pink ruffled dress, while floating in a field of flowers.
 At the end, the singer is shown posing with a burning limousine in the background.